Daniel W. Celander, Ph.D.

 Following his twelve year career in academic research and teaching at the University of Illinois at Urbana-Champaign and Loyola University of Chicago, Dr. Celander became a patent attorney.
 Dr. Celander combines his legal knowledge and advanced academic training to assist inventors in universities and corporations with their patent prosecution and opinion work.

 Dr. Celander has prosecuted hundreds of patent cases in a myriad of technologies.
-Representative art areas of Dr. Celander's demonstrated prosecution experience include biochemistry, biopolymers, biotechnology, business methods, cell biology & therapeutics, chemistry, consumer electronics, drug delivery systems, foods & edible products, fuel cell technologies, green technologies, herbal products and processes, kitchen products, medical diagnostics, molecular medicine, nanotechnology, nucleic acid technologies, pharmaceutics, proteomics, semiconductors, software & internet technologies, stem cells & regenerative medicine therapeutics, and washing & drying technologies.
+Representative art areas of Dr. Celander's demonstrated prosecution experience include biochemistry, biopolymers, biotechnology, business methods, cell biology & therapeutics, chemistry, consumer electronics, drug delivery systems, foods & edible products, fuel cell technologies, green technologies, herbal products and processes, kitchen products, medical diagnostics, molecular medicine, nanotechnology, nucleic acid technologies, pharmaceutics, polymer chemistry, proteomics, semiconductors, software & internet technologies, stem cells & regenerative medicine therapeutics, and washing & drying technologies.

 Dr. Celander has extensive experience in the pharmaceutical and molecular medicine arenas by providing opinion work regarding Hatch-Waxman certifications, compounds, formulations, pharmaceutical processes, medical devices, and regenerative medicine therapeutics.
 He has participated in scores of due diligence assignments pertaining to in-licensing agreements as well as mergers and acquisitions.